cornish337/PromptHelix/README.md

     `setup.py` reads this same file to populate `install_requires`, keeping dependency definitions in a single place and reducing drift.
 4.  **Initialize the database:**
-    If using SQLite (the default for development), the database (`prompthelix.db`) will be automatically created and initialized on the first run via `init_db()` in `main.py`.
-For production, see the "Deployment" section for database setup and migrations.
+    When the application first runs (e.g., `uvicorn prompthelix.main:app`), the `init_db()` function is called.
+For SQLite (the default for development), this will create the database file (e.g., `prompthelix.db`) and all necessary tables if they don't already exist.
+This is convenient for getting started quickly in a development environment.
+    For production environments, and for managing database schema changes over time (migrations) in any environment, PromptHelix uses Alembic.
+See the "Database Migrations" subsection under "Manual Deployment" for details on using Alembic.
-    This SQLite database file is not included in the repository and will be created automatically when you run the application.
+    The SQLite database file is not included in the repository and will be created automatically.
 5.  **Run the Web UI (Development Server):**
     ```bash
     uvicorn prompthelix.main:app --reload